kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 We present a [guide doc](https://docs.google.com/document/d/1Wruosjo0ELLl1yxauzpsUjgH2fK9KdgXDmOdJ5sG7Kg/edit?resourcekey=0-8Pwzx6EvsFR7VQoXzCTY4Q) on how to interpret the test matrix, but the major conclusions are as follows (along with the test case number from the test matrix):

-* (Case #22 and #27) If an unstructured client is unaware of field on the union, but wants to clear the union entirely (assuming the union is optional), it will have no way of doing so without a discriminator.
-With a discriminator, the client can express its intention by setting the discriminator to the empty value and the server can respects it intentions and clear any fields the client is unaware of.
+* (Case #22 and #27) If an unstructured client (i.e. a client that represents data as raw json maps with no knowledge of the schema) is unaware of field on the union, but wants to clear the union entirely (assuming the union is optional), it will have no way of doing so without a discriminator.
+With a discriminator, the client can express its intention by setting the discriminator to the empty value and the server can respect its intentions and clear any fields the client is unaware of.
-* (Case #12 and #16) If a structured client is unaware of a field in the union that is set and it just wants to echo back the union it received in a get request (such as when updating other parts of the object), a client without a discriminator will silently drop the currently set field, while a client with the discriminator will not change the discriminator value, indicating to the client that no changes are desired in the union.
+* (Case #12 and #16) If a structured client is unaware of a field in the union that is set and it just wants to echo back the union it received in a get request (such as when updating other parts of the object), a client without a discriminator will silently drop the currently set field, while a client with the discriminator will not change the discriminator value, indicating to the server that no changes are desired in the union.
 * (Case #34 and #39) If a client sets a union field that the server is not aware of, the server will silently drop it and attempt to clear the object of the union field.
 With